 We have many fewer positions than we have qualified applications, and it is

-often necessary to turn away highly skilled and qualified applicants.
+often necessary to turn away highly skilled people.

 We may choose to put you on a waiting list and contact you if a position opens